DragonPlayerX/ScreenshotManager/README.md

 ## Discord Webhook

 You can enable the Discord Webhook (disabled by default) directly ingame or in the MelonPreferences file.
-You have to provide an Webhook URL and maybe change some other stuff.

 The code to send the Discord Webhook data is currently in an external executable file ([source code](DiscordWebhook)) wich is extracted at startup.
-I don't know why but when I try to make any web requests to discord.com within the mod they get blocked.
-My guess would therefore be that MelonLoader blocks this to take action against malicious mods.
-Or maybe I missed something and there is another solution.
-If someone knows something about it please let me know because i don't like this workaround.
+The reason for this is that MelonLoader blocks all requests wich are send to discord.com to take action against malicious mods.

+### How to create a Webhook?

+To create a Webhook you have to go to "VRChat/UserData/ScreenshotManager/DiscordWebhooks".
+You will see a template file for a Webhook.
+The name of the file will be displayed ingame and in the file you can define things like WebhookURL, Username, Message etc. To add multiple Webhooks you can simply copy the template and paste it in the same folder under a new name.
+In the ingame menu you have a scroll view of all Webhooks when you click on share.

 ## Credits